 Different types of IPO Roadshows

 IPO roadshows have seen a significant shift since the digital age, a change that has now been accelerated due to Covid.
-Gone are the days of in-office PowerPoint presentations only.
+Gone are the days of in-office PowerPoint presentations only; now, incorporating videos into your IPO roadshow is essential.

 In the past, IPO roadshows were often in-person, where a representative from the company would travel from city to city with their pitches.
 Nowadays, digital IPO roadshows are on the rise, with easy access to the internet, smartphones, and conferencing tools like Zoom, Google Meets, and Teams.
 These advanced tools have enabled prospective listing companies to perform digital IPO roadshows as they would in-person ones.